OmniSharp/omnisharp-atom/README.md

 - Completions appear as you type.
 To select an item, press Return or the TAB key.
 - Type lookup on mouse over or from cursor (`f1`).
 - Editor adornments (squigglies) appear for errors and code hints as you type.
-- Automatic Package restore in vNext when you save `project.json` files
+- Automatic Package restore for DNX applications when you save `project.json` files
 - Enjoy!

 ## Test Runner